dedenuola/airoute_mlops/README.md

 # RouteAQ — cloud-hosted MLOps slice for one-hour-ahead PM₂.₅ forecasts

 ## Problem we’re solving
+Air pollution is a silent but major health risk.
+People with asthma, parents planning school runs, and city operators need short-term forecasts of pollutant levels they can trust.
+RouteAQ turns open government data into a cloud-hosted prediction service, starting with fine particulates (PM₂.₅) and extensible to NO₂ and O₃.

 Air quality varies block-by-block and hour-by-hour.
 People with respiratory conditions, cyclists, and city ops teams all need short-horizon forecasts to plan routes and reduce exposure.
 Public data exists (pollutants from DEFRA AURN and weather from the Met Office), but turning that into a **reliable, cloud-hosted prediction service** is the hard part.